Lemik/RedShift/README.md

 add your AwsAccessKeyId and AwsSecretAccessKey here

-Creatre function not working from console (didn't )
+Creatre function not working from console (didn't  need for now)

+I didn't use https://commandline.codeplex.com/ to make this code as simple as posible